moe-org/remake/docs/standard_1.md

 A boolean(or bool) means "u8".
 When its value is 0,it is false.
 Otherwise it is true.

-All strings are a struct.
+All strings are structs.
 As:
 ```c
 struct String{
     u64 StringLengthInByte;